mongodb/mongo-perf/README.md

 A call to this script by a buildslave might be:
 <pre><code>python runner.py --rhost localhost --rport 27017 --port 30000  --mongod MONGO_DIR/mongod  --label Linux_64-bit
 </code></pre>
 The snippet above starts `mongod` on port 30000 (which it tests against) and writes the result of the benchmark tests to `localhost` on port `27017`.
 You can have both `--port` and `--rport` be the same.
+Note that we do not use the `--local` flag &ndash; without this flag, by default, running `python runner.py`, does two things: it uses a single database for each connection, and also uses a separate db for each connection and benchmarks for both.

 If running benchmarks on a buildslave and analysis as a cron job, ensure that you call analysis only _after_ the benchmark tests have been completed.